splunk/public-o11y-docs/admin/authentication/SSO/sso-troubleshoot.rst

 Cause
 ******

-For IdP specific integrations such as, PingOne, Okta, or OneLogin, Observability Cloud expects that the requests come from particular domains or URLs.
+For IdP specific integrations such as, PingOne, Okta, or OneLogin, Splunk Observability Cloud expects that the requests come from particular domains or URLs.

 Solution
 **********